Skip to Content

 ±2,000 years from presentExact match with Laskar/Chapront

 Note: Actual measurements only exist for a short timeframe around our current age.
-All values before ~3000 BCE and after today are theoretical predictions, including those from Laskar and Chapront.
+All values before ~1000 AD and after today are theoretical predictions, including those from Laskar and Chapront.

 Graph highlighting that actual obliquity measurements only exist for a short timeframe around our current age, with all other values being theoretical predictions